 𝕻𝖔𝖕 𝖖𝖚𝖎𝖟: 𝖜𝖍𝖆𝖙 𝖎𝖘 𝖙𝖍𝖊 𝖓𝖆𝖒𝖊 𝖔𝖋 𝖙𝖍𝖎𝖘 𝖋𝖔𝖓𝖙?
 At first glance, many folks in the English-speaking world would probably call it "Old English," but that name isn't really accurate—the Old English language predates this style by a few centuries, and the calligraphic hands used to write Old English were entirely different.
 Its real name… Continue reading A Brief History of Fraktur

-In general, I don't consider myself to be the morbid type.
+(warning: this article features an image of mummified human remains) In general, I don't consider myself to be the morbid type.
 I've never had a particular fascination with death and the majority of exhibits centered around human remains--like Body Worlds, for example--fail to pique my interest.
-So a few years ago, when I started researching bog bodies, I guess you could say my interest in… Continue reading Meeting the Lindow Man
+So a few years ago, when I started researching… Continue reading Meeting the Lindow Man

 In a world of emerging paper currency and capitalism, it comes as little surprise that contemporary entertainment so often focused on economic problems.
 A surprisingly common theme in seventeenth- and eighteenth-century works was the economics of the human body.
 Often, this issue was addressed in literature and performances through female prostitution, but some texts present… Continue reading The Common Soldier: An Archetype in 17th- and 18th-Century Theatre